Czech soccer player Jakub Jankto comes out as gay - WHIZ News

 “Live your life, Jakub,” the club added.

-The Premier League also responded to the video with a comment saying: “We’re with you, Jakub.
+The Premier League responded to Jankto’s video with a comment saying: “We’re with you, Jakub.
 Football is for everyone.”

+Jankto has a 3-year-old son, David, with his partner Marketa.
+Their relationship ended in 2021.

 While women’s soccer features many prominent LGBTQ+ players, it’s still rare for professional male players to come out publicly as gay.